smoking for love

 Learn English With Jokes

-Intermediate · Past Simple · Indirect Speech
+Intermediate · Past Simple · Conditionals · Reported Speech

 Survolez les mots en ambre pour voir les définitions en français (CAPS).